-The Coach and Livestock Program at Colonial Williamsburg in Virginia excitedly announced their newest addition this week.
+The Coach and Livestock Program at Colonial Williamsburg in Virginia excitedly announced their newest addition in early May of 2019.
 A rare Cleveland Bay foal was born on April 28, and it’s the first foal born at the facility in 16 years.

 The foal’s mother, named Fudge, and his father, Lord Brigadoon (lovingly called Clarence), reside at Colonial Williamsburg and play roles in educating the public about 18th century transportation and animals.
 They also represent their rare breed and showcase a type of horse that was seen often in colonial times but is now considered at risk of extinction.
 According to the Colonial Williamsburg website, there were only 182 registered purebred Cleveland Bays in the U.S. in 2018.
 This newest foal is part of the plan to help restore the population.